-Quinoa (pronounced "keen-wa"), a nutritious and quick-cooking grain, is available in health-food stores and many supermarkets.
+Quinoa (pronounced "keen-wa"), a nutritious and quick-cooking grain, soaks up flavor from chicken stock and herbs in this recipe.

 - 1 cup quinoa, rinsed and drained

-- 1 1/2 cups Homemade Chicken Stock Homemade Chicken Stock, or canned low-sodium chicken broth, skimmed of fat
+- 1 1/2 cups Homemade Chicken Stock, or canned low-sodium chicken broth, skimmed of fat

 - 1 large bunch flat-leaf parsley, (about 4 ounces)